 Welcome to our weekly roundup of American gambling news again!
 It was again an eventful week in the USA, despite the still-active virus attack.

-Here, we are going through the weekly highlights of the American gambling industry which include new partnerships and latest acquisitions.
+Here, we are going through the weekly highlights of the American gambling industry which include the latest news, new partnerships and compliance updates.
 Read on and get updated.

 Scientific Games has launched Mural cabinet, the most visually dramatic gaming cabinet in the company’s range of industry-leading products.
 The Mural cabinet captures the imagination with its stunning dual 55-inch, 4K resolution curved display, immersing the player in the game and creating an eye-catching attraction on the casino floor.
 Following the successful launch of Kascada, the next generation of the top-selling TwinStar J43 cabinet, the Mural cabinet’s massive display takes the evolution of Scientific Games’ cabinet building prowess a step further.